 - Home Repair, Reconstruction or Relocation Program (HRRRP) focused on owneroccupied single-family dwellings that experienced damage due to Hurricanes Irma and Maria.
-Eligible activities include: - o Acquisition / Demolition - o Single-family homeowner rehabilitation - o Single-family minor improvement in the 100-year floodplain - o Single-family homeowner reconstruction outside the 100-year floodplain - o Single-family homeowner new construction at a new parcel outside the 100-year floodplain - Relocation of Single-Family to existing structure outside of the 100-year floodplain in such a situation would be offered new construction or relocation outside of a floodplain.
+Eligible activities include: - o Acquisition / Demolition - o Single-family homeowner rehabilitation - o Single-family minor improvement in the 100-year floodplain - o Single-family homeowner reconstruction outside the 100-year floodplain - Single-family homeowner new construction at a new parcel outside of the 100-year floodplain - o Relocation of Single-Family to existing structure outside of the 100-year floodplain in such a situation would be offered new construction or relocation outside of a floodplain.
 New construction or relocation will not be allowed within a floodplain.
-All applicants with proposed actions within a floodplain will be required to obtain and maintain flood insurance for the economic life of the structure.